Spatial Organ Recordings (2024 - Ongoing)

 Kian Ravaei, Feeling New Strength (2022)

-Recorded while demonstrating recording large ensembles on a budget, Ravaei’s Feeling New Strength was recorded with a total of four microphones: an XY stereo pair and two flank microphones.
-While this recording was done with a budget of around $1200, the principles discussed allow for a budget as low as $600.
+As a demonstration of methods to record large ensembles on a budget, Ravaei’s Feeling New Strength was captured with a total of four microphones: an XY stereo pair and two flank microphones.
+While this recording was done with a budget of around $1200, the principles discussed allowed for a budget less than half that.